CDCgov/prime-reportstream/prime-router/docs/features/0004-managing-translation-schemas.md

 ### Local Development

-Once the migration to store the schemas as data rather that source code is done, there will still need a solution in place that enables local developers to submit reports through the universal pipeline with sender/receiver transforms applied.
+Once the migration to store the schemas as data rather that source code is done, there will still need to be a solution in place that enables local developers to submit reports through the universal pipeline with sender/receiver transforms applied.
 The easiest solution is to update the `reloadSettings` gradle task (or add a new `reloadSchemas`) that invokes the create schema APIs for some of the ignore senders and receivers.

 ### Testing

-This is area that is impacted the most by shifting from treating schemas as source code to data.
+This is the area that is impacted the most by shifting from treating schemas as source code to data.
 The current approach when working on a schema change is to make the change in the source code and then update the output file to reflect what the schema change should now do and these integration tests are run as part of CI builds to verify that they continue to work as expected.
-This approach will no longer work effectively once the schemas are editable via the application; an example issue that could occur: an engineer is iterating on a schema change for an STLT, while going through these iterations, the schema test for that STLT will break and pull requests will be stuck.
+This approach will no longer work effectively once the schemas are editable via the application; an example issue that could occur: an engineer is iterating on a schema change for a STLT.
+While going through these iterations, the schema test for that STLT will break and pull requests will be stuck.

 Some potential solutions (several could be used):
 - Increase the coverage of the underlying library for performing the transforms
 - Keep the most frequently used schemas in source code and create integration tests with sample schemas to verify commonly used functionality
 - Version all common schemas and test sender/receiver schemas with updates in staging before updating in production
-- Build upon the API functionality for validating a schema as part creating/updating against a sample input/output to create a test harness that can be run in staging or production
+- Build upon the API functionality for validating a schema as part of creating/updating against a sample input/output to create a test harness that can be run in staging or production

 ### Performance
 - The main additional bottleneck will be the additional network requests to azure blob storage when resolving a schema, but this will be mitigated by implementing a caching solution